 Support groups and therapy

-One-on-one therapy may be useful as you cope with the underlying issues that lead to drug use.
+One-on-one therapy may be useful as you cope with the underlying issues that lead to cannabis use.
 Likewise, connecting with people who face many of the same scenarios and questions as you in a support group can be a good way to find accountability and support during this next phase of your life.